-As previously discussed, evidence from several countries has shown that non-blind teacher assessments differ systematically from blind assessments.
-A number of the aforementioned studies documenting these biases also assess the consequences for students.
-Terrier [2020] calculated individual teacher favoritism for girls and exploited variation in this measure, and under the assumption of the random assignment of teachers to students in sixth grade, she demonstrated that this causes a widening gender learning gap in mathematics and French.
-In mathematics this widening was driven by girls performing better (and boys not being affected) and in French the gap was driven by boys doing worse (and girls not being affected).
-Furthermore, for girls, being assigned to a teacher who favours girls increases the likelihood of choosing a science track in high school four years after being exposed to that teacher showing favoritism towards girls.
-Similar conclusions have been reached in other settings; for example, Lavy and Megalokonomou [2019] provided evidence that assessments matter for subsequent learning, potentially through affecting students' expectations and subsequent investments in study effort.
-These findings are in line with the findings of Burgess et al. [2022] that indicated that a semi-blind assessment in mathematics at the end of high school reduces the gender gap in enrolling and graduating in subsequent university STEM degrees.
+Evidence from several countries has shown that nonblind teacher assessments differ systematically from blind assessments.
+A number of studies documenting these biases also assess the consequences for students.
+Terrier (2020) calculated individual teacher favoritism for girls and exploited the variation in this measure, and under the assumption of random assignment of teachers to students in sixth grade, she demonstrated that this causes a widening gender learning gap in mathematics and French.
+In mathematics, this widening was driven by girls performing better (and boys not being affected) and in French, the gap was driven by boys doing worse (and girls not being affected).
+Furthermore, for girls, being assigned to a teacher who favors girls increases the likelihood of choosing a science track in high school 4 years after being exposed to that teacher showing favoritism toward girls.
+Similar conclusions have been reached in other settings; for example, Lavy and Megalokonomou (2019) provided evidence that assessments matter for subsequent learning, potentially through affecting students' expectations and subsequent investments in study effort.
+These findings are in line with the findings of Burgess et al. (2022) that indicated that a semiblind assessment in mathematics at the end of high school reduces the gender gap in enrolling and graduating in subsequent university Science, Technology, Engineering, and Mathematics (STEM) degrees.

 A growing area of the literature addresses ways that assessments motivate student learning, especially if the result of the assessment has important consequences for the individual.
-Hvidman and Sievertsen [2021] examined a grading reform that required high-stakes grades to recoded.
+Hvidman and Sievertsen (2021) examined a grading reform that required high-stakes grades to be recoded.
 As students knew that the change in their grades was due to these recodings and not due to their individual characteristics or performance, the only reason for them to react to this reform was that the grade point average was important for them.
-Hvidman and Sievertsen [2021] showed that students who were negatively affected did better in subsequent assessments to compensate for the negative recoding.
+Hvidman and Sievertsen (2021) showed that students who were negatively affected did better in subsequent assessments to compensate for the negative recoding.
 This reaction had long-term effects on their enrollment in subsequent educational programs.
 Interestingly, the response was driven by girls.
 There was no response in the short run or in the long run by boys.
-Another setting that provided evidence of grades acting as incentives to increase learning is Greece, where the chance to retake an important high-stakes assessment was shown to improve learning considerably [Bizopoulou et al., 2022].
-Somewhat contradicting these strong incentive responses, a study on university students in Texas found no evidence that students who were close to receiving a better letter grade (A-F) did better than students who were farther away, despite their stronger incentive [Grant and Green, 2013], which might be explained by differences in the importance of the assessment.
+Another setting that provided evidence of grades acting as incentives to increase learning is Greece, where the chance to retake an important high-stakes assessment was shown to improve learning considerably (Bizopoulou et al., 2022).
+Somewhat contradicting these strong incentive responses, a study on university students in Texas found no evidence that students who were close to receiving a better letter grade (A-F) did better than students who were farther away, despite their stronger incentive (Grant & Green, 2013), which might be explained by differences in the importance of the assessment.

-Belief Updating, Course Choice, and Drop-Out Decisions
+Belief Updating, Course Choice, and Dropout Decisions